Lancaster, California: Airport

 General William J. Fox Airfield (also known as Fox Field) is the local airport serving Lancaster.
 Fox Field previously had scheduled passenger air service primarily to Los Angeles (LAX) but no longer has airline flights.

+Rail

+Lancaster station is the northern terminus of the Antelope Valley Line on the Metrolink commuter rail network.
+The line runs south from Lancaster through multiple cities in Los Angeles County, such as Palmdale, Santa Clarita, Burbank, and Glendale down to Los Angeles Union Station, which is located in Downtown Los Angeles and connects to multiple local Los Angeles Metro Rail lines.

 Health care

 The Los Angeles County Department of Health Services operates the Antelope Valley Health Center in Lancaster.

 Law enforcement

 Law enforcement in Lancaster is provided by contract with the Los Angeles County Sheriff's Department (LASD).
 The LASD operates the Lancaster Station in Lancaster.

 The city also makes use of technology in law enforcement, allowing citizens to file police reports with the Sheriff's Department through the city's website.
 These and other programs are reducing response times to law enforcement incidents.
-In August, 2012, the city also launched the use of a Cessna 172 aircraft equipped with a remote control camera for use in patrolling the city.
+In August 2012, the city also launched the use of a Cessna 172 aircraft equipped with a remote control camera for use in patrolling the city.
 Initially, aircraft surveillance was carried out in a single ten-hour shift daily, but its use has been expanded to nighttime hours, as well.